Gozde123/Heart-Disease/README.md

 This notebook gives us information about Heart Disease data set.
 Power BI and R were used.

-# For my web app link please web site:  https://gozde133.shinyapps.io/new_heart/
+# For my web app please visit the web site:  https://gozde133.shinyapps.io/new_heart/